alamgir1973/cypress-login-test/README.md

 - Logs in with **valid username and password**
 - Verifies that the user is redirected to the secure area
 - Checks for visible success message or secure content

+### 🔁 Logout Flow Test

+- Logs in successfully with valid credentials
+- Clicks the `Log out` button
+- Verifies that the user is redirected back to the login page
+- Confirms login form is visible again

 ### ❌ Negative Login Tests